NCNM Board of Directors

 Steven Sandberg-Lewis, ND, Faculty Representative

 Dr. Steven Sandberg-Lewis has been a practicing naturopathic physician for over 31 years, previously on Orcas Island in Washington state and now exclusively at the NCNM Clinic.
-In addition to supervising clinical rotations at the NCNM Clinic, as a full-time faculty member, Dr. Sandberg-Lewis teaches several academic courses such as pathology, gastroenterology and psychophysiology at NCNM.
+In addition to supervising clinical rotations at the NCNM Clinic, as a full-time faculty member, Dr. Sandberg-Lewis teaches several academic courses including pathology, gastroenterology and psychophysiology at NCNM.
 He is also an investigator at NCNM's Helfgott Research Institute.

 Matthew Hicks, Junior Student Representative